Category: Immigration Evaluations

 Who Conducts Immigration Psychological Evaluations?

-Immigration psychological evaluations are typically conducted by licensed mental health professionals, such as psychologists or licensed professional counselors, who have experience assessing trauma, anxiety, depression, and related conditions.
-The strongest evaluations reflect:
+Immigration psychological evaluations are typically conducted by licensed mental health professionals such as psychologists or licensed professional counselors with experience assessing trauma, anxiety, depression, PTSD symptoms, and stress-related conditions.

 • Appropriate licensure in the state where services are provided